Questions about the PPIA Junior Summer Institute Fellowship Program

 Applicants will be notified of their selection status the first week in February.
-If you are placed on the waitlist, you will know if you will be accepted within a month.
+If you are placed on the waitlist, you will receive additional information on the decision timeline from the host site.

 Can I apply to more than one Junior Summer Institute?